 After Africa, perhaps Gir National Park is the only place where one can see a great number of lions roaming freely under the vast skies of this wildlife sanctuary.
 The wildlife sanctuary is located at a distance of around 65km south-east of Junagarh district and covers an area of around 1412 square kilometres.

-If you are a wildlife lover and want to see some attractive Asiatic Lions then Gir National Park in Gujarat is the destination that you must explore.
-Other than the lions, there are many more rarely found wild animals in the national park which will definitely attract your attention like leopards, deers, ruddy mongoose, etc. Undoubtedly, we can say that Gir is a wildlife hub and is also one of the major tourist destinations situated on the land of Gujarat.
+For wildlife lovers, this place is no less than a heaven.
+For witnessing the magnificent Asiatic Lions, Gir National Park in Gujarat is the destination that you must explore.
+Other than the lions, there are many more rare varieties of wild animals in this national park which will definitely attract your attention.
+For instance, leopards, deers, and ruddy mongoose can be spotted here.
+Undoubtedly, Gir is a wildlife hub and, over time, has come become one of the major tourist destinations in Gujarat.

 The lion sanctuary is closed between the months of June and October and thus the remaining months can be considered as the best time to visit the reserve.
 People can also prefer visiting the wildlife park in the months of April and May which may be hot but are considered good for photography and also for safari.

 During the 19th century, the kings and rulers of India invited the British colonists for hunting expeditions.
 It is said that they did so in order to maintain good trade, power and political relations with the Britishers.
 However, by the end of the 19th century, the deliberate consequences of these cruel activities showed up.

 As a result, at the end of the 19th century only about a dozen Asiatic lions were left.
 The Gir Forest was considered the hunting grounds of the Nawab of Junagarh and British officials.
 They were responsible for the drastic fall in the numbers of lions.
 Due to this, until today, the forest area of Gir National Park is considered as one of the most important and protected areas in Asia due to its immense biodiversity.